NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

     $ ansible-playbook -K --forks=1 -l slurm-cluster playbooks/slurm-cluster.yml
     ```

-    When var `slurm_login_on_compute` is set to true, the above playbook will
+    Setting `slurm_login_on_compute` to true, the slurm-cluster playbook will
-    restrict GPUs in ssh sessions by running the following command:
+    restrict GPUs in ssh sessions on the slurm-master by running the following
+    command:
     ```
     $ sudo systemctl set-property sshd.service DeviceAllow="/dev/nvidiactl"
     ```
-    Refer to `login-compute-setup.yml` role under "roles/slurm/tasks".
-This
+    Refer to `login-compute-setup.yml` role under `"roles/slurm/tasks"`.
+The
-    part is necessary to restrict GPUs in regular ssh sessions on a login
+    reasoning for hiding GPUs in regular ssh sessions is that we want to
-    node.
-Since the login node also functions as a compute node, we want to
     avoid having users run a compute task on the GPUs without a Slurm job.

     If you desire to use docker within slurm then also install rootless docker
-    via playbook:
+    after slurm deployment via playbook:
     ```
     $ ansible-playbook -K  --forks=1 --connection=local --limit slurm-cluster playbooks/container/docker-rootless.yml
     ```